georgesoilis/GettingAndCleaningData/CodeBook.md

 - There are already files in this folder,namely :
   1. 'README.txt'(the original description of the data set)
   2. 'features_info.txt'(Description of features and variables)
-  3. 'activity_labels.txt'(List of the activities subjects exectuted during a day)
+  3. 'activity_labels.txt'(List of the activities subjects executed during a day)
   4. 'features.txt' (The complete list of variables of each feature vector)
 - Copy here the script file (run_analysis.R)
  To use it type in the command line >source("run_analysis.R")
 ###Script description
 - This script first loads the data from the files,into temporary data frames,and joins them with rbind()) creating a 10299x561 data frame, as in the original description("Number of Instances: 10299" and "Number of Attributes: 561"), a 10299x1 data frame with subject IDs, and a 10299x1 data frame with activity IDs.
+"Number of Instances: recordings of 30 subjects performing activities of daily living while carrying a waist-mounted smartphone with embedded inertial sensors.Activities are divided into 6 categories.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - The result is a 10299x66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
 - Applies descriptive activity names to name the activities in the data set